Digital Marketing Consultant

 Time to results 3–6 months for new content 4–8 weeks for technical changes 3–6 months for content; 6–12 months for entity authority

-The brands winning in 2026 are running all three simultaneously SEO for search ranking, AEO for answer extraction, GEO for broad AI brand authority.
-The good news is that well-executed SEO already creates the foundation for GEO.
-The additional investment is targeted and incremental, not a rebuild from scratch.
+The brands winning in 2026 are running all three simultaneously — SEO for search ranking, AEO for answer extraction, GEO for broad AI brand authority.
+Sites with over 32,000 referring domains are 3.5x more likely to be cited by ChatGPT than sites with minimal backlinks.
+The authority foundations overlap completely.

 How AI Search Engines Actually Work (and Why It Changes Everything)